Attaching a file storage to a VM

 -

-Attach a file storage to a VM:
+Attach the file storage to the VM:

 yc compute instance attach-filesystem \ --id <VM_ID> \ --filesystem-id <file_storage_ID> \ --device-name <device_name>